 The question is, how do both of these well-known brands compare today?

-HP are considered as the founders of US computer manufacturing.
+HP is considered the founder of US computer manufacturing.

 Their innovative production of semiconductors virtually began the Silicon Valley revolution.
 With humble beginnings working from a garage, they are now a multinational company.

-At the present time, HP are the leading manufacturer of laptops in the world.
+At present time, HP is the leading manufacturer of laptops in the world.
 They have a market share of over 21 percent.

 Today, their partnership continues with Intel being the processor of choice for HP.

-Their laptops favor the use of the 7th generation Intel Core i7 and 8th generation Intel Core i5 chips.
+Their laptops favor the use of the 8th generation Intel Core i7 and Core i5 chips.
 Although their current Chromebook, the 14 G5, does come with the Intel Celeron N3350.
-Budget HP laptops, such as the HP Pavilion 15, include the cheaper AMD Ryzen 3.
+Budget HP laptops, such as the HP Pavilion 15, include the cheaper AMD Ryzen 3 and Ryzen 5 processors.

 As you move towards the lower specification laptops they lose the UHD feature.
 They move from full high definition through to standard high definition in the budget Pavilion model.

-Once thought of as plain and practical looking laptops, over the past five years, HP have improved their designs.
-They have created some of the most appealing looking machines on the market.
+Once thought of as plain and practical-looking laptops, over the past five years, HP has improved its designs.
+They have created some of the most appealing-looking machines on the market.